 “Sign of the Times” Lyrics Meaning (Harry Styles)

-“Sign of the Times” Lyrics Meaning: Line by Line
+What is “Sign of the Times” About?

 Just stop your crying, it’s a sign of the times